 - Research: most times, people jump to conclusions about a subject without being fully informed.
 Cannabis use is no different.
 You can help reduce your loved ones’ worries by showing them factual information about the potential benefits of using cannabis especially in regards to your natural endocannabinoid system.

 - Show you are responsible: your family may discourage your use of cannabis because they fear that it could wreck your life.
 Stifle those fears by demonstrating that you will be a responsible user.
 For instance, you could tell them that you will get your cannabis from the best Las Vegas strip dispensary.
 This will give them some peace of mind knowing you are lawfully consuming a regulated and carefully inspected product.

 The endocannabinoid system is an enigma that will continue to fascinate scientists for years.
 As we continue to learn more about the endocannabinoid system, there is hope that the information and research will help improve the lives of many.
-However, you can still enjoy the benefits of cannabis by buying it from Thrive Cannabis Marketplace.
-Rest assured, you will get the best strains in Las Vegas from Thrive.
+However, you can still enjoy the benefits of cannabis by buying it from Thrive Cannabis Marketplace, we have five convenient locations serving Nevada.
+There are four Thrive locations in the Las Vegas area and if you’ve ever found yourself wondering, “is there a dispensary near me Reno”, our Thrive Reno location has you covered!
+Rest assured, you will get the best strains in Las Vegas and Nevada from Thrive.

 Our Thrive Cannabis Marketplace recreational dispensaries offer a variety of products for medicinal and recreational use, as well as convenient ways to order.
 You can find all the ordering options available and menu’s for each location on our homepage!
 From in-store browsing and ordering to at-your-door delivery to curbside pickup and even drive-thru pickup at select Thrive locations, we’ve got you covered when it comes to finding your tried and true cannabis products.